What is Energizer® Personal Care doing to help minimize the impact of its products on the environment?

 The goal is to proactively address the environmental impacts throughout the product life cycle by designing products that minimize energy consumption and waste generation, increase utilization of high recovery materials, and use “design for disassembly” principles to enhance recyclability.

-At Energizer Personal Care, we are committed to making everyday lives better for today and tomorrow.
+At Energizer® Personal Care, we are committed to making everyday lives better for today and tomorrow.
 We have played a major role in supporting Energizer Holdings’ sustainability pillars and are at the forefront in creating strategies that are sustainable.
+[PAGEBREAK]

 In addition, we are actively developing and incorporating Design for Sustainability tools into the product development process.
 Design for Sustainability proactively addresses environmental, social, and economic considerations at the earliest stages of the product development process.
 The goal is to proactively address the environmental impacts throughout the product life cycle by designing products that minimize energy consumption and waste generation, increase utilization of high recovery materials, and use “design for disassembly” principles to enhance recyclability.

-Energizer Household Products commissioned a Life Cycle Assessment to look at the impact a battery has on the environment from cradle to grave.
-Most consumers only think about the last few steps in the cycle, which is storage, consumption and disposal, but to get a “true” assessment of the environmental impact, we looked at the whole battery process from raw materials to disposal.
+Energizer® Household Products commissioned a Life Cycle Assessment to look at the impact a battery has on the environment from cradle to grave.
+Most consumers only think about the last few steps in the cycle, which are storage, consumption and disposal.
+But to get a “true” assessment of the environmental impact, we looked at the whole battery process from raw materials to disposal.
 This information has helped us to continue to make improvements to our products to further reduce the impact as well as to educate consumers on the best battery for their device and the environment.

-Most recently, Energizer Household Products was involved with an industry-commissioned Life Cycle Assessment with the Massachusetts Institute of Technology (MIT) to review methods of alkaline battery collection and recycling to scientifically determine the disposal method that has the minimum impact on the environment.
+Most recently, Energizer® Household Products was involved with an industry-commissioned Life Cycle Assessment with the Massachusetts Institute of Technology (MIT) to review methods of alkaline battery collection and recycling to scientifically determine the disposal method that has the minimum impact on the environment.
+[PAGEBREAK]

 What impact do batteries have on the environment?